Sjoerd-de-Witte/vb/README.md

 ### **Making a reinforcement learning model by myself**
 #### **Situation**
-To gain knowlegde about reinforcement learning and contribute to the project, we all had to make a reinforcement learning model by our own from scratch with our own unique method.
+To gain knowlegde about reinforcement learning and to make every group member more up to date to reinforcement learning, we all had to make a reinforcement learning model by our own from scratch with our own unique method.
+This so some frustration within the group could be solved, and everybody could contribute an equal amount to the Cofano project.

 #### **Task**
-My task was to make an reinforcement learning model using a [tutorial](https://www.youtube.com/watch?v=Mut_u40Sqz4&t=8980s) I found on youtube, with the nessecary [documentation](https://stable-baselines3.readthedocs.io/en/master/).
+My task was to make an reinforcement learning model using a [tutorial](https://www.youtube.com/watch?v=Mut_u40Sqz4&t=8980s) I found on youtube, with the nessecary [documentation](https://stable-baselines3.readthedocs.io/en/master/) within the four planned weeks.

 #### **Action**
-I watched the whole 3 hour tutorial on youtube to gain information about the used library.
-Then I made a custom environment on a easy problem that was demonstrated in the Youtube tutorial.
-At last I changed the model to fit he COFANO problem.
+I watched the whole 3 hour tutorial on youtube to gain information about the used library “Stable baselines 3”.
+While doing this, I made notations of all the theoretical matter that was discussed during the video.
+Meanwhile I also made the examples given my the video into the GPU Jupyter server.
+Later on I made a custom environment given by the video.
+This explained how to make a regulated temperature model for a shower.
+When I was done with that, I started applying the model to the Cofano project by changing the state space to a matrix (serving as the spaces a container could be placed), the action space to a multi discrete (with two integers serving as coordinates for placing a container) and observation spaces also to a matrix of the environment of the model.
+While doing this I realized I also had to look for the right algorithm to combine it with.
+I had to choose between two algoritmns (PPO and A2C).
+Eventually I chose PPO since this was a upgraded version of the A2C algoritmn.

 #### **Result**
-The result of my work was a working model that could place containers on places where there was no container.
-Also I gained very much knowledge about the used library.
-This was of great value to the work of my teammates and other groups of the minor.
+The result of my actions where a very basic working model for a shower temperature regulating model and a container space filling model.
+The container model could actually fil in the empty spaces for containers in my environment.
+I also managed to gain a lot of information about how to use the  stable baselines 3 library and how to combine the different spaces with the right algoritmns of the library.
+I later on used it to share this information with my group for decision making and share it with other groups.

 #### **Reflection**
-I am glad that I made a working model that could place containers on empty spaced.
-The only thing I regret was nog really making an al tweakable agent where
-I could finetune the model even further.
+I am glad that I worked out two models that contained reinforcement learning.
+This really helped me, the group and other groups with there further investigation.
+So I wouldn’t have done anything different regarding to gaining information.
+However I wasn’t really happy with the model, because I really wanted to expand it with more features like a priority list etc.

 ## <a id="personel-learning-objectives"></a>Personel learning objectives
 When I started with the minor, I realy wanted to get an introduction to machine learning and neural networks and how to use them in diffenet situations.